 Many Jews and descendants of Jews have the goal of making Aliyah to Israel, returning to the land of their forefathers.
 Some want to want to make the Holy Land their home for religious reasons or due to Zionist ideals.
 Still others come to escape persecution in their home countries.
 However, Aliyah has some possible drawbacks, which this article will describe.
 After understanding some of these drawbacks, some contemplate canceling Aliyah.

-The law office of Cohen, Decker, Pex, Brosh specializes in immigration and relocation to and from Israel.
+Our law office specializes in immigration and relocation to and from Israel.
 We assist our clients with proving their eligibility to make Aliyah, immigrating alongside their immediate family.
 We help Israeli citizens bring their spouses and parents to Israel.
 Conversely, we also help Israelis immigrate abroad, to the United States, Portugal, Canada and Britain.
 If you’re having second thoughts about immigrating to Israel in the middle of your Aliyah process, this article has the information you need.

 Benefits to making Aliyah: